-The college abides by the principle that its students, faculty, staff, administrators and trustees have a right to be free from discrimination by any member of the college community.
-The highest standards of professional conduct pertain to all members of the college community in their dealings with one another; the relationships between and among students, faculty, administrators, trustees and members of the staff at all levels should be governed by these standards.
-No member of the college community should tolerate discrimination from an administrator, faculty member, employee, colleague, supervisor, student or other member of the college community.
+The college abides by the principle that its students, faculty, staff and administrators have a right to be free from discrimination by any member of the college community.
+The highest standards of professional conduct pertain to all members of the college community in their dealings with one another; the relationships between and among students, faculty, administrators, and members of the staff at all levels should be governed by these standards.
+No member of the college community should tolerate discrimination from a faculty member, administrator, colleague, employee, supervisor, student or other member of the college community.